BLKSerene/Wordless/doc/doc.md

 You can generate line charts or word clouds for wordlists using any statistics.
 You can modify the settings for the generated figure via **Figure Settings**.

 - **3.5.1 Rank**<br>
   The rank of the token sorted by its frequency in the first file in descending order (by default).
 You can sort the results again by clicking the column headers.
-You can use continuous numbering after tied ranks (eg. 1/1/1/2/2/3 instead of 1/1/1/4/4/6) by checking **Menu → Preferences → Settings → Tables → Rank Settings → Continue numbering after ties**.
+You can use continuous numbering after tied ranks (eg. 1/1/1/2/2/3 instead of 1/1/1/4/4/6) by checking **Menu Bar → Preferences → Settings → Tables → Rank Settings → Continue numbering after ties**.

 - **3.5.2 Token**<br>
   You can specify what should be counted as a "token" via **Token Settings**.